oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 The attack can then be conducted as follows:

-First, the attacker needs to trick the user into opening a tampered URL in his browser that launches a page under the attacker's control, say `https://www.evil.example` (see Attacker A1 in (#secmodel)).
+First, the attacker needs to trick the user into opening a tampered URL in their browser that launches a page under the attacker's control, say `https://www.evil.example` (see Attacker A1 in (#secmodel)).

 This URL initiates the following authorization request with the client